- PJW Venables, MA, MB BChir, MD, FRCP

 ●Patients with longstanding disease, including those whose disease is inactive (with or without treatment) who have previously fulfilled the criteria above based upon retrospectively available data

-1987 ACR criteria — It is important to recognize that RA has been defined in virtually all clinical trials of drugs for RA initiated from 1987 through 2010 based upon the criteria developed and validated by the ACR (previously the American Rheumatism Association) in 1987 (table 1) [9,10].
+1987 ACR criteria — It is important to recognize that RA was defined in virtually all clinical trials of drugs for RA initiated from 1987 through 2010 based upon the criteria developed and validated by the ACR (previously the American Rheumatism Association) in 1987 (table 1) [10,11].
 A patient was classified as having RA if at least four of these seven criteria were satisfied; four of the criteria must have been present for at least six weeks: morning stiffness, arthritis of three or more joint areas, arthritis of the hands, and symmetric arthritis.
-Rheumatoid factor (RF) was included as a criterion, but anti-cyclic citrullinated peptide (CCP) antibody testing was not available at that time.
+Rheumatoid factor (RF) was included as a criterion, but anti-citrullinated peptide antibody (ACPA) testing was not available at that time.
 The other two criteria were rheumatoid nodules and radiographic erosive changes typical of RA, but these are generally not present in the early stages of disease.

 Thus, while these criteria were very good at separating inflammatory from noninflammatory arthritis, the major drawback of the 1987 criteria has been their insensitivity in identifying some patients with early disease who subsequently develop typical established RA .
-On the other hand, the criteria did not require any exclusions, and patients could initially fulfill the diagnostic criteria but occasionally evolve into other diagnoses, particularly systemic lupus erythematosus (SLE), Sjögren's syndrome, scleroderma, mixed connective tissue disease, psoriatic arthritis, and crystalline arthritis.
+The criteria also did not require any exclusions, and patients could initially fulfill the diagnostic criteria but occasionally evolve into other diagnoses, particularly systemic lupus erythematosus (SLE), Sjögren's syndrome, scleroderma, mixed connective tissue disease, psoriatic arthritis, and crystalline arthritis.

 Viral polyarthritis — A number of viral infections may cause an acute viral polyarthritis.